Lead computing optical sight system (LCOSS)

 CAGEReticle is displayed and caged at the radar boresight line (RBL).

 A/GSelects the air-to-ground mode.
-The reticle is depressable from zero mils to 245 mils below the fuselage reference line (FRL).
+The reticle can be depressed from 0 mils to 245 mils below the fuselage reference line (FRL).

 A/ASelects the air-to-air lead compute mode.
 The reticle position is governed by the sight gyro, radar range, the CADC Sensor and the cage button on the throttle.